Two dead after plane leaving Columbus crashed into Marietta dealership lot - NewsBreak

 “Feel blessed that none of my people got injured that’s for certain but like I said I feel bad for the pilot and co-pilot, or pilot and passenger, whatever it was, you know, their families.
 It’s a tragic day,” Taylor said.

 A spokesperson with John Glenn International Airport confirmed that the plane took off from CMH at 6:39 a.m.
-A FlightAware tracker indicated the destination of the plane was the Mid-Ohio Valley Regional Airport in Parkersburg, West Virginia.2019 girlfriend killing sees guilty plea from Columbus man
+A FlightAware tracker indicated the destination of the plane was the Mid-Ohio Valley Regional Airport in Parkersburg, West Virginia.

 OSHP in southeast Ohio said the crash affected traffic on State Route 7 between Interstate 77 and Browns Road.
 The City of Marietta’s official Facebook page said that SR 7 reopened as of 9 a.m.